auth-global/self-documenting-cryptography/README.md

 Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desirable cryptoacoustic properties for most any cryptographic hash function.[^blake3]

-The intuition behind this is that once a reverse engineer understands the correspondence between an insecurely obfuscated implementation and SHA256 or other hash function, they can watch a memory replay of the hash computation and read off the inputs being fed into it.
+The intuition behind this is that once a reverse engineer understands the correspondence between an insecurely obfuscated implementation and a hash function such as SHA256, they can watch a memory replay of the hash computation and read off the strings being fed into it.
 This in turn reveals the tags hidden inside the implementation.
-This technique is reasonably likely to work well in practice before the exact correspondence is understood.

-This tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this watermarking process.
+This tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this process.

 Rather, the tag is only readable during the password hashing process.
-Thus, this kind of watermark represents a belief about where a password hash came from, a belief that must be correct to achieve offline attacks on truly genuine hashes.
+Thus, this kind of watermark represents a belief about where a password hash came from, a belief that must be correct before offline attacks on truly genuine hashes can be achieved.

 This is not an interactive communication protocol, yet non-interactive communication protocols can be extremely useful.
 Consider for example broadcast television, broadcast radio, [WSPR](https://en.wikipedia.org/wiki/WSPR_\(amateur_radio_software\)) and other radio beacon protocols, or a physical property tag.